Bioavailability: How your body uses nutrients correctly

 The bioavailability of proteins depends on their quality and the correct combination of essential amino acids.

-👉 Tip: Combine plant proteins – for example, beans with grains – to cover all essential amino acids (1).
+👉 Tip: Combine plant-based proteins – for example, beans with grains – to cover all essential amino acids (1).

-2. Vitamin A / Retinol & Carotenoids: Fat helps with absorption
+2. Vitamin A / Retinol & Carotenoids: Fat aids absorption

-👉 Tip: Eat carotenoid-rich foods like carrots or spinach along with some fat to improve absorption (1).
+👉 Tip: Eat carotenoid-rich foods such as carrots or spinach with some fat to improve absorption (1).

 3. Iron: Vitamin C makes the difference